MirceaKitsune/python_raytracer/README.md

   - RENDER: Renderer related settings used by the camera.
     - fov: Field of view in degrees, higher values make the viewport wider.
     - dof: Depth of field in degrees, higher values result in more randomness added to the initial ray velocity and distance blur.
-    - fog: Amount by which distant rays will gradually fade before vanishing.
-Not to be confused with real volumetric fog, this only affects the alpha value used to indicate ray blending to material functions.
-0 disables fog fading, higher values push the effect further while making it sharper.
     - skip: Pixels that are closer to the edge of the screen have a random chance of not being recalculated each frame.
 Improves performance at the cost of increased grain in the corners of the viewport where pixels may take a few frames to update.
     - blur: Simulates motion blur and DOF edge smoothing, also acts as a cheaper alternative to multisampling.
 Each frame the previous color of the pixel is gradually blended with the new color by this amount.
 0 disables and will look very rough, higher values reduce noise and make viewport updates smoother.
 No performance benefit but looks better.
     - dist_min: Minimum ray distance, voxels won't be checked until the ray has preformed this number of steps.
     - dist_max: Maximum ray distance, calculation stops and ray color is returned after this number of steps have been preformed.
     - terminate_hits: Random chance that sampling stops after this number of hits.
 0 disables bounces and allows direct hits only, 0.5 has a 50/50 chance of stopping at any step after the first bounce, 1 guarantees at least one bounce with no stopping, 1.5 adds a 50/50 chance of the second bounce not being stopped, 2 allows two bounces with no stopping, etc. Higher values improve performance at the cost of shorter distances and more blur for reflections.
     - terminate_dist: Probability that sampling stops earlier the further a ray has traveled.
 0 disables and lets all rays run at their full lifetime, 0.5 allows probabilistic termination to occur from halfway through a ray's life, 1 may terminate all rays but those just spawned in front of the camera.
-Improves performance but introduces noise in the distance.
+Improves performance but introduces noise in the distance, distant object will fade into the background gradually which looks better.
     - threads: The number of threads to use for ray tracing by the thread pool, 0 will use all CPU cores.
 The screen is divided in vertical chunks so that each thread processes and draws a different area of the canvas, ensure `height` is larger than and equally divisible by the thread count.

 The object list is the first property that must be passed to the Window class.
 Object arguments include: